pulyaevskiy/node-interop/README.md

 > `import 'package:node_interop/node_interop.dart'`.

-Main library which exposes NodeJS API bindings as-is.
+Main library which provides NodeJS API bindings as-is.
 Not all of the APIs are implemented at this point, in fact, it's a small percentage.
 If you didn't find a class or method you were looking for, please create an issue or submit a pull request (even better!).